 - How Much Do Catering Assistants Make?

-A catering assistant cleans kitchens, taking care of all aspects of hygiene as well as helping to prepare food and serve it to customers.
+A catering assistant (also known as a kitchen assistant or kitchen porter) cleans kitchens, taking care of all aspects of hygiene as well as helping to prepare food and serve it to customers.

 It is important that catering assistants are good communicators, not only to succeed in their contact with customers but also their co-workers.
-They must also be able to operate as part of a team, as they are likely to have to work alongside chefs, waitresses, and restaurant managers.
+They must also be able to operate as part of a team, as they are likely to have to work alongside head chefs, wait staff, and restaurant managers.